aishwarya1301/Dating-Game/README.md

 You can use the `dating/utils.py:floats_to_msg2` function to do so.
 3. Subsequently the Person will receive 20 guesses made by Matchmaker over time, each of which will contain `8n` characters.
 Each component will have a +/- sign, followed by one digit before the decimal and 4 digits after the decimal.
 For example

   ```
   +0.2303,+0.8095,+0.1366,+0.9295,+0.4915!
   ```
+4. For each of the 20 candidate proposed by the matchmaker, the person has to reply with modified weights with 20% of the original weights from step 2.
+Once again, the weights should be communicated by exactly `6n` characters.